Hiltingbury Infant School

 Our high standards in Maths teaching have been acknowledged and praised by

 Parents are encouraged to support their children’s learning.
 Information about each child’s progress is shared at parents evenings.
-Information about our curriculum is shared during Maths week and half termly curriculum letters.
+Information about our curriculum is shared during Maths week, curriculum evenings and half termly year group curriculum letters.

 If you are keen to extend your children’s learning at home then try these websites: